-30. Leases:
+37. Leases:

-The Company has lease contracts for leasehold properties used in its operations.
+The Company also has lease contracts for its land and properties used in its operations.
 These lease contracts generally have lease term of 29.5 years.

 The Company has also certain leases with lease term of 12 months or less and leases of low value assets.
-The Company applies the 'short term lease' and 'leases of low value assets' recognition exemptions for these leases.
+The Company applies the 'short term lease' and 'low value assets' recognition exemptions for these leases.